 Since June 2000, Tom has issued short email alerts every Wednesday afternoon describing attorney-client privilege and work product developments.
 You can access more than 950 of these "Privilege Points" and sign up to receive them here.

 Tom has prepared a chart describing many of his ethics programs, and made his materials available for educational use.
-The materials total over 9,000 pages of analysis.
+The materials total about 10,000 pages of analysis.
 You can access the chart and the materials here.

 Representation of a Central Asian government in proceeding before a Special Court of Inquiry in New Delhi, India, investigating the deadliest mid air collision in aviation history.